ros-safety/safety_working_group/README.md

-# Safety-Critical ROS Working Group
+# ROS 2 Safety-Critical Working Group

 This document defines the scope and governance of the Safety-Critical ROS Working Group (WG).